wddler/handzone/server/README.md

 ```

 ## Contributing
 We welcome contributions to the HANDZONe project!
-If you would like to contribute, please follow these steps:
+If you would like to contribute, please follow these steps.
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them.
 4. Push your changes to your forked repository.
 5. Submit a pull request.

 ## Contact
 For any inquiries or feedback, please reach out to the project maintainers.